criblio/appscope/website/src/pages/docs/known-issues.md

 - [#1251](https://github.com/criblio/appscope/issues/1251) [Changing](/docs/cli-using#dynamic-configuration) configuration of a scoped, running process causes the process to crash when the new configuration defines a protocol that the old configuration also defines.
 It crashes as long as the two protocols have the same name, even if the two definitions are identical. <strong> This issue is present in all versions of AppScope prior to 1.2.2</strong>.

   - **Fix:** 1.2.2

+## AppScope 1.2.0

+2022-11-09 - Feature Release

+As of this AppScope release, known issues include:

 - [#1153](https://github.com/criblio/appscope/issues/1153) After AppScope detaches from a process, `scope ps` still shows the process as scoped.
   - **Fix:** Planned for 1.3 or sooner